pyav/Sudoku/README.md

     3. Enhance the test script itself.
     4. Coding style and any constructive updates.

-Thanks for putting in your time to review.
+Thanks for putting in your time to review :)